Development

 Why Each Command Exists

-npm run dev -- --helplets you exercise the CLI locally without publishing a package first.npm run lintchecks repository code-style and code-quality rules.npm run typecheckcatches TypeScript regressions before runtime.npm run testruns focused regression tests for prompting, normalization, generator output, changelog rendering, and runtime-matrix coverage.npm run buildcompiles the CLI todist/, which mirrors what npm users receive.npm run checkis the primary contributor gate because it runs lint, types, tests, and build verification together.npm run docs:changelogkeeps the GitHub Pages changelog synchronized withCHANGELOG.md.npm run smokeverifies a fast end-to-end scaffold run without interactive prompts.npm run runtime:matrix -- --scenario ...validates generated projects as products by installing, building, and checking runtime behavior for representative stacks.
+npm run dev -- --helplets you exercise the CLI locally without publishing a package first.npm run lintchecks repository code-style and code-quality rules.npm run typecheckcatches TypeScript regressions before runtime.npm run testruns focused regression tests for prompting, normalization, generator output, changelog rendering, and runtime-matrix coverage.npm run buildcompiles the CLI todist/, which mirrors what npm users receive.npm run checkis the primary contributor gate because it runs lint, types, tests, and build verification together.npx --yes @ali-dev11/devforge@latest doctorchecks the local machine for the tool and runtime prerequisites that commonly break first-run scaffolds.npm run docs:changelogkeeps the GitHub Pages changelog synchronized withCHANGELOG.md.npm run smokeverifies a fast end-to-end scaffold run without interactive prompts.npm run smoke:packedverifies the built npm tarball by installing the packed artifact into a temp directory and running the shipped CLI from there.npm run runtime:matrix -- --scenario ...validates generated projects as products by installing, building, and checking runtime behavior for representative stacks.

 Working On Generated Scaffolds